Vyral/base-template/_posts/2020-07-29-business-spotlight-rightway-home-inspections.md

 **“What kinds of things do people need to do to prepare for an inspection?”**

 If you already know there are issues with your home, Adam recommends taking care of them before he comes to your home for the inspection.
-In terms of preparing the house, he emphasizes homeowners to give him clear access to things like your furnace, electrical panel, attic, and the like.&nbsp;
+In terms of preparing the house,  that homeowners need to provide clear access to things like your furnace, electrical panel, attic, etc.&nbsp;

 **“Do the sellers need to be present for the inspection?”**